Close Menu

 The following practices and technologies are effectively improving cloud server interoperability in a multi-cloud environment:

-• Use of standard APIs and technologies: To ensure portability and interoperability across different cloud providers, a multi-cloud strategy requires the adoption of standardised APIs and technologies.
+• Use of standard APIs and technologies: To make services easier to move and connect across different providers, a multi-cloud approach depends on using common APIs and widely accepted technologies.

 • Data interoperability: The success of a multi-cloud strategy relies on the seamless integration of all systems, which should be able to communicate with each other through continuous and seamless data exchange.